Jane White: Early career

 White worked for a short time as a proofreader for the Research Institute of America while also attending beginners' acting classes at New York's New School.

 In 1945, White secured her first part playing the lead role of "Nonnie" in the Broadway production of Strange Fruit.
 The play was an adaptation of the controversial novel about interracial love in the South.
 She was originally recommended for the part by Paul Robeson, a friend of the White family.
 The play opened to mixed reviews, but both White and the play received positive attention from Eleanor Roosevelt, then First Lady, who wrote her own review in her column My Day.
 Of White's performance, Roosevelt wrote: I should like to pay tribute to the cast of this play as a whole, but particularly to Jane White whose first venture this is on the stage and who plays her part with restraint and beauty.

+White made her TV debut as a dramatic actress on June 14, 1950, in "You Have Been Warned", an episode of Stage 13 on CBS.

 In 1959, White played the role of the scheming Queen Aggravain in Once Upon a Mattress, in which Carol Burnett made her Broadway debut.

 In 1965, White and her husband, restaurateur Alfredo Viazzi, left New York for Italy, returning three years later.